Nisma-1909/Writeups-OverTheWire/Bandit/Level00-Level01.md

 ## Challenge

-This is the first level of Bandit.
-The main goal is to get access to the Bandit server and find the password needed for the next level.
+The first Bandit level is about connecting to the OverTheWire server using SSH and finding the password for the next level.

-The challenge gives the SSH login details:
+The login details given were:

 - Username: `bandit0`
 - Host: `bandit.labs.overthewire.org`
 - Port: `2220`

-## Step 1 — Connecting to the server
+## Connecting to Bandit

-I used SSH with the given details:
+I connected to the server using:

 ```bash
 ssh bandit0@bandit.labs.overthewire.org -p 2220